·

 You will also need to arrange a Veterinary Certificate filled by the vet who’s USDA certified.
 Call your vet and ask if they have anyone, and if not they’ll point you to another place.

 The Veterinary Certificate must be filled in by a licensed veterinarian within 10 days of your flight out.
-Don’t leave it for the last minute (unless you decide to do what I did – keep reading), because after you get it you’ll have to overnight it to USDA to receive a stamp.
+These days it’s done entirely online by the vet and it will be overnighted to you from USDA with a stamp.

 This EU Health Certificate is valid for 4 months, so you can travel within Europe freely with it.